 One important fact to remember is New Mexico is a community property state.
 This means marital assets are generally divided equally between the two parties.
 If you and your ex don't work out your own division of property agreement, then the court will:

-- Allow each of you to keep separate property.
+- Allow each of you to keep your separate property.
 Separate property includes assets that you owned before your marriage, gifts and inheritances received before or during your union, and any property acquired during your marriage that you and your spouse agreed was separate.
 If these are the terms, they must be in writing to avoid confusion later.
 Separate property won't be part of a division of property agreement, but it may be considered when deciding if one spouse should pay spousal support to the other.

 - Divide your community property evenly.
-Your community property includes all of the assets received during the marriage, unless the property is considered separate for one of the reasons described above.
+Your community property includes all of the assets received during the marriage unless the property is considered separate for one of the reasons described above.
 Unless you prove otherwise, all property is community property.
-The court will assess the total value of community property and divide it equally, rather than each individual piece of property.
-Therefore, if one spouse gets the marital home, the other might get stock, jewelry, and money of approximate equal value to the home.
+The court will assess the total value of community property and divide it equally, rather than assess each individual piece of property.
+Therefore, if one spouse gets the marital home, the other might get stock, jewelry, and money of approximately equal value to the home.

 Assets generally include homes, other physical property holdings such as land, jewelry, artwork, stocks, vested pensions, and money in bank accounts.

-The same general rules for dividing property also apply to assigning responsibility for marital debt.
+The same general rules for dividing property also apply to assigning responsibility for the marital debt.
 Debt acquired during your marriage is typically considered a debt of the marriage.
 Therefore, in the absence of an agreement to the contrary, the court will likely divide any debt equally if incurred during the union.

 An Albuquerque Divorce Lawyer Can Help

 The legal presumption is that all property and debt is divided as previously described.
 However, you and your former spouse have the right to create an agreement regarding how property splits between you.
 This may be beneficial if there's an asset with greater value to you than its financial value.
-For example, you may have a strong desire to stay in the marital home, and may be willing to allot other assets to your ex with more financial worth than the home in order to keep it.
+For example, you may have a strong desire to stay in the marital home and be willing to allot other assets to your ex with more financial worth than the home in order to keep it.

 Whether you want to create an individual agreement or follow community property laws, make certain a skilled Albuquerque divorce attorney protects your interests.
-We'll begin by identifying all of your property, accurately valuing it, and determine if assets should be considered separate or community property according to the requirements of New Mexico law.
+We'll begin by identifying all of your property, accurately valuing it, and determining if assets should be considered separate or community property according to the requirements of New Mexico law.
 With this information and your goals in mind, we'll protect your financial interests and help you continue life on a solid financial footing.